 If you are new to the county, you should register your credential at SCOE.
-To complete the registration process, obtain a copy of your credential document from the CTC website and submit it to SCOE with your social security number, address, and phone number.
+To complete the registration process, obtain a copy of your credential document from the CTC website and submit it to SCOE with your social security number, date of birth, address, and phone number.
 This information may be submitted by mail or in person.

 Where can I find information about the CBEST?